TVersluijs/RGEE_Snowmelt/README.md

 ### *00-RGEE_TomVersluijs_Installation.R
 Script to install RGEE by manually setting the Python path.
 This script is adapted from a tutorial by Ricardo Dal'Agnol da Silva.

-### *10-RGEE_TomVersluijs_ExtractSnowFraction.R
-Extract timeseries of the fraction of snowcover from a pixel-level snow melt map for a set of input locations.
-This corresponds to the method 'pixel_gam' in the other scripts.
-Input locations can either be point locations with a corresponding buffer zone, or a collection of polygons in a shapefile.
-This script depends on a snowmelt map generated for MODIS using script "02-RGEE_ TomVersluijs_MODIS_Shapefile_Pixel_Snowmelt.R", or for Sentinel-2 using script "08-RGEE_TomVersluijs_S2_Shapefile_Pixel_ Snowmelt.R".
-Please run either script before continuing with the analysis in this script.

 ## MODIS SCRIPTS: